SmartFox289/Gilhari_AWS/README.md

 docker run -p 80:8081 gilhari2_hr_aws
 ```

+If you are facing errors while running the docker container, try reading the error messages and search for fixes on the internet.

 ### If there were no errors, you have configured Gilhari successfully!
 ### Gilhari is now running on your localhost and you can make API calls through Postman.

 >You an refer the Gilhari documentation for more information on the configuration process and the `.config` file and its fields.

+## Steps to change the RDBMS
+To switch you RDBMS, you only need to make these 3 simple changes:
+1. Install the JDBC driver for your RDBMS and add it in the `config` directory
+2. Change JDX_DATABASE and JDBC DRIVER information in the `.jdx` file in `config` directory
+3. Update the jdbc_driver_path in `gilhari_service.config` file

 ## Creating Python virtual environment
 It's always a good idea to work on a virtual environment as it isolates the work from the local machine.